virtual-labs/exp-projections-of-points-nitk/experiment/aim.md

-To Describe the location of a point w.r.t. the reference planes when its projections are given
+To describe the location of a point w.r.t. the reference planes when its projections are given